 So that you might better understand what you are doing and the gift that God is giving your child, we gather parents and Godparents when possible for a preparation meeting, which is usually held on the first Sunday of the month.

-Group Baptisms: Sundays 1:00pm in the Immaculate Conception Church or request a date for baptism at Holy Redeemer Church.
+Group Baptisms: Sundays 1:00pm at the Immaculate Conception Church unless otherwise noted.
+A family can request a date for baptism at Holy Redeemer Church.
 (Please note: there are no baptisms during Lent.)